euzumluoglu/Smava/README.md

 1. Please provide any additional thoughts on how you would improve this code or how you would structure the project differently and why under a secondary level header in this markdown file.

+## Suggessions

+	1. In BankAccountServiceImpl service only "userName" is used to query bank accounts so it can be done without querying the user first(no joins necessary)
+		Gains:
+			- 1 less database access
+			- BankAccountService is seperated from UserService.
+It is no longer dependent on UserService to perform its task

+### For microservices

+	There are 3 services in this sample projects which may have different cpu/memory requirements, response times, SLA's etc.
+	So it maybe considered to divide these three services under the same project to three microservices which can be deployed/managed/maintained/scaled independently.